c2r0b/vnmsim/README.md

 In 2015 a different simulator of the Von Neumann machine inspired by this one has been developed for Zanichelli Editor S.p.A. as an extension of the work of Giorgio Meini, Fiorenzo Formichi: "Tecnologie e progettazione di sistemi informatici e di telecomunicazioni".

 If you were looking for that simulator (available only in italian), you can download it [here](http://goo.gl/hSwG4m).

+# AngularJS version

+The previous version written in AngularJS is available in the `old` repository and online [here](http://vnsimulator.altervista.org/).

 ## License